core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 Compared to what is defined in {{Section 5.7.1 of RFC7252}}, a new requirement is introduced for a proxy that acts as OSCORE endpoint.
 That is, for each CoAP option OPT included in an outgoing message M that the proxy protects with OSCORE, the proxy has to be able to recognize OPT and thus be aware of the original Class of OPT for OSCORE.

-If a proxy does not recognize a CoAP option included in M, then the proxy MUST stop processing M and performs the following actions.
+If a proxy that acts as OSCORE endpoint does not recognize a CoAP option included in M, then the proxy MUST stop processing M and performs the following actions.

 * If M is a request, then the proxy MUST respond with a 4.02 (Bad Option) error response to (the previous hop towards) the origin client.